 In terms of its macro capabilities, this lens goes above and beyond.
-You can focus on a subject from upto 9.7cm away, allowing for plenty of detail in your shots.
+You can focus on a subject from up to 4-inches away, allowing for plenty of detail in your shots.

 As with many of the newer interchangeable lens cameras, there’s a Canon Mount Adapter for those who already have other Canon lenses, or are looking to get a good deal on some used gear.

-The great things about these adapters is that they give you so much more to choose from in terms of lenses.
-You can attach any of the EF or EF-S lenses, along with any of their third party counterparts.
+The great thing about these adapters is that they give you so much more to choose from in terms of lenses.
+You can attach any of the EF or EF-S lenses, along with any of their third-party counterparts.

 Example Photos using the Best Lenses for Canon EOS M50

-To demonstrate the quality of several of the lenses we have provided a myriad of example photos.
+To demonstrate the quality of several of the lenses we have provided a selection of example photos.
 These photos were taken using the following lenses:

 - EF-M 22mm f/2.0

 - EF-M 18-150mm f/3.5

 Which Canon M50 Lenses Are Right for You?

 We hope you have found this guide on the best Canon M50 lenses useful!
 But which lens is the best choice for you?